IWantDayDayUp/cf/paper.md

 ok

 - 2. node mapping:

+To each VNR, each virtual node must be assigned to a different substrate node of the SN.

 The InP finds, for each virtual node from the VN request, q unique substrate node that has enough available computing resource to meet its computing resource demand, through a mapping, i.e., $F_N: N_v \rightarrow N_s$, such that,

+The assignments of all virtual node in one VNR are determined by the nod-mapping function $F_n(): N^V \rightarrow N^S$

 $$F_N(n_v) = v_s$$

 under the following two constraints:

+where (1) aims to ensure that node capacity demand of virtual node $M$ must not exceed the available node capacity of the selected substrate node $F_N(M)$ that accommodates the virtual node $M$; (2) aims to ensure that the deviation relationship between the virtual node $M$ and the selected substrate node $F_N(M)4 must be within the required radius $LR(M)$ of virtual node $M$.
+Both two formulas must be fulfilled simultaneously in the node mapping stage.

 For example, as shown in `Fig. 1`, the node mapping for the VN request is ${1 \rightarrow D, 2 \rightarrow C, ...}$.

+As illustrated by `Fig. 2`, the node mapping result of virtual node of  $VNR_1$ if ${A -\rightarrow b, B \rightarrow a, C \rightarrow c}$.

 - 3. link mapping

+Each virtual link of the same VNR is mapped onto a single substrate path in this paper between the corresponding substrate nodes that host two end virtual nodes.

 For two adjacent nodes in the VN request, the InP finds one or more paths between the two mapped substrate nodes, and the total bandwidth of the path(s) should be larger than the corresponding virtual link bandwidth demand.

+In this paper, path splitting(cao 27) cases are not considered.

+The link mapping is performed according to a link-mapping function $F_L(): L^N \rightarrow L^S$ for all virtual links(of the given VNR).

 Specifically, the mapping if $F_L: L_v \rightarrow L_s$, such that,